First impressions count and your business has less than seven seconds to make a good one to potential customers.

 Are you well “liked”?

-If you’re not ready to invest in a company website (please reconsider), then you simply must have a Facebook page to give your business some kind of online presence.
+If you’re not ready to invest in a company website (please reconsider), then you simply must have a Facebook or LinkedIn page to give your business some kind of online presence.

 It’s really important for people to find some mention of your company when they Google you.
 In an ideal world, they’d only need to Google their location and the products or service they’re looking for and your company name will pop up at the top of the page.